 The MAS shall be used if all of the following conditions exist:

 - 1. Multilane facility

-- Posted speed limit is 55 mph or greater
+- 2. Posted speed limit is 55 mph or greater

-- 3. Work operation requires a lane closure
+- 3. Work activity requires a lane closure for more than 5 days (consecutive or not)

 - 4. Workers are present